 Hib disease is caused by a bacterium, Haemophilus influenzae type b.
-There are six different types of these bacteria (a through f).
-Type b organisms account for 95% of all strains that cause invasive disease, and this is the type against which the Hib vaccine protects.
+There are six different types of these bacteria (a through f), in addition to nontypeable Haemophilus influenzae.
+The most serious form of infection is invasive disease, referring to an infection in a normally sterile site, such as the bloodstream or the covering of the brain (meningitis).
+Before introduction of a vaccine, type b organisms accounted for 95% of all cases of invasive Haemophilus influenzae disease, and this is the only type against which the Hib vaccine protects.